Harsh-KH-6/Harsh-KH-6/README.md

 🎓 I'm currently an Information Technology undergraduate, passionate about learning and building cool stuff with code.

-💡 Exploring Frontend Development, Data Structures in Python, and AI tools for productivity.
+💡 Exploring Frontend Development and AI tools for productivity.

 🌐 I build websites as a hobby and love working on projects that solve real-world problems.